AlfieFeldspar/objectFactories/README.md

 # objectFactories
-A reference repo containing JS code for constructing objects.
+A resource repo containing JS code for constructing objects.